 Will You Go to Jail for Leaving the Scene in Boulder?

-Penalties for hit and run crimes in Colorado depend on damage, whether someone was in the other car, and any injuries.
+Penalties for hit and run crimes in Colorado depend on damage, whether someone was in the other car, and any injuries that occurred.
 Fleeing the scene after hitting an unoccupied vehicle or causing property damage is a class 2 traffic misdemeanor.
 A conviction can result in:

 - a county jail sentence of 10 - 90 days,